 The 1099-NEC form lists several pieces of information, including:

 Note that while some clients may choose to withhold taxes, it’s rare.
-In contrast, if you’re also an employee and receive a W-2 from your employer, you’ll see both federal and state taxes withheld.
+In contrast, if you’re also an employee and receive a W-2 from your employer, you’ll see both federal and state taxes withheld on that W-2.

 You’ll also need to file a Schedule C when you file your taxes.
 The Schedule C form aggregates your income and expenses to show your business’ net income, which is the number you’ll use to figure out how much you owe.